Our Methane Mission is to certify 100% of the global gas market.

 Our generation has the facts and the technology to do something that no other generation has been able or willing to do.
 Certified Natural Gas is not the long term solution – that lies in creating sustainable clean energy sources – but in the short term it can help drive lasting changes in the way gas is produced, which ultimately makes the atmosphere cleaner.

 The MiQ team is made up of international experts from across the energy industry, traders, environmentalists, engineers, policymakers and researchers.

-Georges Tijbosch is a Senior Advisor at SYSTEMIQ, working in partnership with Rocky Mountain Institute to develop a market-based solution for methane-certified and differentiated gas.
+Georges Tijbosch is the CEO of MiQ, working to develop a market-based solution for methane-certified and differentiated gas.

 He is the former Director of Origination at Centrica, where he managed the team responsible for Centrica’s large gas and power transactions.
 These included strategic gas supply deals, a €200m acquisition of Danish power trader NEAS Trading, and European green certificate power deals.

 Before that, Georges was a director for ten years at London investment bank commodity trading desks.
 Positions included Director of Energy Sales at Goldman Sachs, Head of EMEA Energy Marketing at Bank of America Merrill Lynch, and Head of EMEA Commodity Finance at JP Morgan.